 - Insufficient Hot Water

-Coming to have no hot water ever is clear indication of an issue.
+Getting no hot water ever is clear indication of an issue.
 But fluctuating water temperature is many times overlooked as an issue.
 This could mean mineral deposits have built up and your heating element has to be corrected or removed.

 If you detect a rotten egg smell, don’t attempt to light the pilot.
 Call your city’s utility company at once.